axiomhq/zig-hyperloglog/README.md

-# zig-hyperloglog
-Zig library for HyperLogLog cardinality estimation
+# Zig library for HyperLogLog cardinality estimation

 [LogLog-Beta and More: A New Algorithm for Cardinality Estimation Based on LogLog Counting](https://arxiv.org/pdf/1612.02284.pdf) - by Jason Qin, Denys Kim, Yumei Tung